Nesvilab/FragPipe/README.md

 - **Linux**:
   - Run the `fragpipe` shell script (can double-click to run)
   - Or execute the command: `java -jar FragPipe-x.x.jar`
+- **Mac OS** (command line interface only):
+  - Install docker by following the [instruction](https://docs.docker.com/desktop/install/mac-install/)
+  - Open terminal and pull the docker image by running `docker pull fcyucn/fragpipe`
+  - Execute the `fragpipe --headless` in the terminal

 #### Integration
 FragPipe is open source and the output is currently supported by the following software projects: